 - Warranty: Lifetime

 The LifePro FlexStride under-desk elliptical trainer sits on a small steel frame.
-However, most of it, along with the drive and resistance elements, have side panels.
+However, most of it and the drive and resistance elements have side panels.
 These are durable thermoplastic materials.
 In addition, all the steel parts in the unit’s construction come coated with a corrosion-resistant paint finish.

 The unit’s front base bar rests on two textured rubber pads, enhancing its grip on the floor during usage.
 The side covers form a large top handle which considerably improves its portability.
-It’s a pretty light unit, and its net weight is 26.5 lbs (~12 kg).
+It’s a light unit weighing 26.5 lbs (~12 kg).

-Therefore, it should fit under any desk, and unless you’re a very tall person, you shouldn’t hit your knees on the top of the desk while using the machine.
+Therefore, it should fit under any desk, and unless you’re tall, you shouldn’t hit your knees on the top of the desk while using the machine.

-The unit’s pedals are also a rigid thermoplastic material (either nylon or polypropylene).
-They are relatively large, approx. 13″ (33 cm) long, so they accommodate most shoes/feet sizes with no problem.
-For an improved grip, their surface comes textured, and they also have front, inner, and rear guards for extra foot stability.
+The unit’s pedals are also made of a rigid thermoplastic material (nylon or polypropylene).
+They are relatively large, approximately 13″ (33 cm) long, so they accommodate most shoe/feet sizes with no problem.
+In addition, their surface comes textured for an improved grip, and they also have front, inner, and rear guards for extra foot stability.

 Each pedal attaches to a short, rectangular metallic bar via two bolts, and the pedals are non-adjustable.
 Therefore, you cannot change the elliptical path’s position or the stride’s length.
 Also, the pedals do not have extra articulations or cushioning.
-However, like any other elliptical trainer, this one delivers a very low-impact workout.
+However, this one delivers a very low-impact workout like any other elliptical trainer.

 The machine has a maximum user weight capacity of 110 lbs (49.8 kg) for each pedal.
 However, standing on the pedals is not advisable, even if you do not exceed this weight.
 It is, after all, an under-desk elliptical and requires the user to be seated on a chair during usage.